Ted A. Bohus

 Ted A. Bohus is an American film director, producer, actor and writer.
 He is best known for his work in low-budget independent films, most often in the horror genre.

 His first film work was with the 1980s horror title Fiend where he acted as producer.
 He then produced two more horror movies, Nightbeast and Return of the Aliens:The Deadly Spawn, before he made his directorial debut with Regenerated Man in 1994.
-Ted also either produced, directed or wrote, Vampire Vixens From Venus, Fantastic Filmshow I & II, Generation X, This Thing of Ours and Destination Fame.
+He also directed Vampire Vixens From Venus, and Destination Fame and co-wrote This Thing of Ours.

 Bohus is also the editor and publisher of SPFX Magazine, a journal devoted to classic special-effects movies in the horror, science-fiction and fantasy genres.
-The fanzine had been started by El Paso effects fan Jay Duncan and Bohus in the 1970s; Bohus resurrected the title 20 years later and continues publishing it on an irregular basis.
-He also works on other magazines, including Monster Bash, Horror Biz, Monster Mania and Monsterpalooza.